1DanielG/UN-General-Assembly-Voting/README.md

 library(broom)
 ```

-At this point, analyses will involve joining the votes and resolutions datasets which includes topic information about each country, to be able to analyze votes within particular topics.
-Then use `tidyr::gather` to tidy the new dataset for further analysis.
+At this point, analysis will involve joining the votes and resolutions datasets which includes topic information about each country, to be able to analyze votes within particular topics.
+Then use `tidyr::gather` to tidy up the new dataset for further analysis.

 ### Data preparation